• Skip to primary navigation

 Use a dough scraper to push the edges, making it easy to form a rectangular size of 6 inches by 7 inches, no more than half-inch thick (photo 6).

-Use a cookie cutter to cut the dough into polvorones cookies (photo 7).
+Use a cookie cutter to cut it into polvorones cookies (photo 7).

 Last part of updated (Oct2021) collage showing all the steps of making polvorones at home.